Azure/ACS/announcements/2017-08-22_scenario_usage.md

 ` az acs create -n portvnetcs -g vnetrg -t kubernetes --agent-vnet-subnet-id "/subscriptions/<subscription-id>/resourceGroups/vnetrg/providers/Microsoft.Network/virtualNetworks/vnet007" --agent-ports 4005 `

 #### Storage accounts and Managed Disks
-By default, the ACS RP v2 creates storage accounts for masters and storage accounts for agents, both of which can be changed to use managed disks.
+By default, the ACS RP v2 creates managed disks for masters and storage accounts for agents, both of which can be changed to use managed disks or storage accounts.

 *Use managed disks for masters and agents*